hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< callout >}}

-Even if your GPU is listed as supported by the `nvidia-open-dkms` driver, at this point in time, it is still not up to feature parity with the proprietary drivers.
+Even if your GPU is listed as supported by the `nvidia-open-dkms` driver, at this point in time, it is still not up to feature parity with the current closed source drivers.
 One issue with the open drivers is that it could cause problems with suspend in general, let that be closing the lid on your laptop or by manually triggering one.
 Overall, you'd be better off with `nvidia-dkms` right now, but Hyprland should work